-Bacteria thrive in warm, moist environments, which is why the genitals, eyes, mouth, and anus are so commonly prone to infection.
-A number of sexually transmitted infections (STIs) are classified as bacterial infections.
+Unhealthy bacteria thrive in warm, moist environments, which is why the genitals, eyes, mouth, and anus are so commonly prone to infection.8 A number of sexually transmitted infections (STIs) are classified as bacterial infections.
 The most common bacterial STI is chlamydia.
-Others include gonorrhea, syphilis, vaginitis, and urethritis.
-These infections are transmitted to a healthy person through any contact—especially sexual contact—with the mouth, genitals, or anus of an infected person.
-The bacteria that cause these infections can be spread to the eyes via the hands.
-Newborn infants can also contract an infection in the eyes when passing through the birth canal of an infected mother.
-Some bacterial infections are not transmitted directly through sexual contact.
+Others include gonorrhea, syphilis, vaginitis, and urethritis.9 These infections are transmitted through any contact, but especially sexual contact, with the mouth, genitals, or anus of an infected person.
+The infections pass from person to person through blood, semen, or vaginal and other bodily fluids.1 Newborn infants can also contract a bacterial infection in their eyes when passing through the birth canal of an infected mother.10 Some bacterial infections are not transmitted directly through sexual contact.
 For example, Pelvic Inflammatory Disease (PID) results from an untreated infection in the vagina.
-Urinary tract infections (UTIs) can result from the presence of bacteria in the urethra due to sexual activity.
+Urinary tract infections (UTIs) can result from the presence of bacteria in the urethra due to sexual, or other, activity.

-Symptoms of bacterial sexually transmitted infections typically include itching and burning during urination, unusual discharge or odor from the affected area, pain in the abdomen or back, and pain during intercourse.
-The absence of these symptoms doesn’t always mean a person is free of infection; STIs are often asymptomatic, especially in women.
+Symptoms of sexually transmitted bacterial infections typically include itching and burning during urination, unusual discharge or odor from the affected area, pain in the abdomen or back, and pain during intercourse.
+The absence of these symptoms does not always indicate that a person is free of infection; STIs are often asymptomatic, especially in women.1

 Treatment and Prognosis

-For more detailed information on bacterial STIs, visit any of the following articles.
+For more information on bacterial STIs, you may visit the following articles:

-Check out our STI symptom chart for an overview of all sexually transmitted infections.
+In addition, this STI symptom chart offers a comprehensive overview of all sexually transmitted infections.12